chull14/To-Do-List-Backend/README.md

 # To-Do-List-Backend
 This is a very small personal mini-project that is meant to practice basic capabilities of node and express.
 Also to practice general workflow of web applications.

-Language - JavaScript
+LANGUAGE - JavaScript

-Framework - Node.js, Express.js
+FRAMEWORK - Node.js, Express.js

-Database - MongoDB
+DATABASE - MongoDB

-Dependencies - see package.json
+DEPENDENCIES - see package.json
     (to install dependencies 'npm install' from package.json)

-Environment Variables - PORT (port number), MONGO_URI (mongoDB URI for database connection)
+ENVIRONMENT VARIABLES - PORT (port number), MONGO_URI (mongoDB URI for database connection)

-How To Run? - npm start
+HOW TO RUN - npm start

 TO-DO-LIST APPLICATION (BACKEND):